yablochko8/typespark/README.md

+Typespark is designed to get your TypeScript project started as fast as possible with minimal questions.

+Just run `npx typespark` when in your projects folder, that's all you need to remember.

+You'll be prompted to provide a name and answer 3 yes/no questions.
+After the project is set up there is also an option of launching it.
+This will launch frontend, server, and a database navigator (prisma studio) all in one go, and provide a shared console for all three.

+Everything else is taken care of.
+All these annoying things you usually have to do when starting a new project:

+- NPM installation of dependencies and types all done
+- With Tailwind: 3 x required dependencies added and init script run, config.js file updated with content types
+- With Server: your server and frontend will already be speaking to each other locally
+- With Database: docker-compose.yml populated with starter info, prisma schema started with example objects, first migration completed,

 ## How to use this tool

 Run the command `npx typespark` in your parent folder for new projects.
 This script will create the project folder itself.